 Present Moment Preservation: When things are hard, focusing on the little gifts of life is not always easy.
 Indeed, pain is made to get my attention (and so is worry).
 So, to support my ability to appreciate what’s still alive in my life, I make art of it.
 The kinesthetic aspect of art is helpful when sitting meditation feels impossible due to extreme pain or anxiety.
 Creating art is an embodied practice of focus where the subject of my creation is amplified by my concentration.
 So, when I look at the moment to see what’s still breathing, I carefully highlight it through my creating.
 This practice of creative focus energizes me and helps me to make it through.

 Nature’s Proof of Good News: In hypnotherapy, one of the most important parts of creating an effective suggestion is that it’s believable5; it has to feel true for it to work.
 However, in my hard times, imagining how things are gonna get better within the details of my life can feel impossible.
 Nothing good feels real.
 This is where I lean on the silver-linings of nature, which are irrefutably true: Poop does make compost.
 Rain does water the trees.
 Fire does purify the forest.
 Everything in life’s cycles has an important purpose.
 Nature’s silver-linings are pathways to gratitude that look straight at what’s lost and still find thanks for what I’ve got.
-Indeed, leaning on the big picture during hard times doesn’t negate the difficulties of the present, but it does keep me from being swallowed or frozen by them; it’s not about escaping reality, but trusting in my creative power to make the best of what’s in front of me.
-By using nature’s silver-linings as affirmations within my creations, I anchor a faith that helps me to not only sustain, but to create something wonderful.

 All this to say: even as pain is pain, no matter the frame, and grief is grief no matter the gain, in my toughest times, it still helps to keep a wider view by my side, not as a denial of the parts that hurt, but as protection from the despair taunts and that lurks.
-Service-centered art supports me in times of anxiety or depression by keeping me focused on the present moment, the big picture, and the infinite power of my heart.
+Reflective Arts supports me in times of anxiety or depression by keeping me focused on the present moment, the big picture, and the infinite power of my heart.

 https://www.nimh.nih.gov/health/statistics/any-anxiety-disorder